7 Best Nespresso Pods and Capsules (2022 Reviews)

 Arabica beans or robusta beans?

 Arabica and Robusta are the two commercially grown varieties of coffee.
-Generally, coffee connoisseurs consider Arabica beans to be of higher quality, because they tend to offer smoother and sweeter flavours with more complexity.
+Generally, coffee connoisseurs consider Arabica beans to be of higher quality, because they tend to offer smoother and sweeter flavors with more complexity.
 It is definitely a better choice for lighter roasts, which will showcase its subtleties.

 But that is not to say that Robusta is inherently bad coffee or that it doesn’t have its place, according to Technical Director of the Coffee Quality Institute, Dr. Mario Fernandez (4).

 [Robusta] has some attributes which makes it more attractive than Arabica for some growers, roasters, and consumers.
-Many people in the speciality coffee industry fail to understand that it is wrong to compare Arabica and Robusta in terms of quality.
+Many people in the specialty coffee industry fail to understand that it is wrong to compare Arabica and Robusta in terms of quality.

 Robusta coffee is most useful as a component in medium to dark roast espresso blends, and Nespresso knows this.
 Adding Robusta coffee to a blend gives it a heavier body, a richer crema, and those dark, earthy notes that characterize traditional Italian espresso.
 It also amps up the caffeine because Robusta coffee has nearly twice the caffeine content of Arabica (5).

-Different origins for different flavours
+Different origins for different flavors

 - Sumatran coffee is often earthy, with a heavy body that results from its unusually damp climate (6).
 Other coffees from Southeast Asia often have a similar profile.

 Many Nespresso capsules use blends of coffees from these different regions.
-The idea of a blend is to provide a cup with balanced flavours so that you won’t taste the specific qualities of the origin as much.
+The idea of a blend is to provide a cup with balanced flavors so that you won’t taste the specific qualities of the origin as much.